gabegekas/sioc210_data_project/README.md

 ## Tasks:

+### Purpose:
+- Examine Argo data from the Bay of Bengal, from Oct.
+1st 2023 to Oct.
+1 2024
+- Look for seasonal changes in the upper layer, which has a hot, low-salinity barrier
+- Compare with data from Lenain's lab and papers like [this one] (https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GL082078)

 ### Coding:
 - [x] Make private Github repository for easy group work
 - [x] Figure out which modules would help us the most